 When you love someone, it’s not just about what you want.
 True love means wanting the other person to be happy too.
-It’s a hard pill to swallow when what he or she wants is to be away from you.
+It’s a hard pill to swallow when what she wants is to be away from you.
 But the loving thing to do is to let him have what he wants.
 You can’t force someone to love you.
 If you try, he may end up hating you.
 He almost certainly will cut you off forever.
 Don’t give away your power.
+Have more self respect and just let go.
+Focus all that energy on making yourself the best you can be.
+That will be energy well spent!

-Call me for Breakup Coaching if you need support getting through a breakup.
+Call me for Breakup Coaching if you need support to let go a breakup.